IDGCaptainRussia94/Terraria-SGAmod/README.md

 -The Gunarang now properly eats your ammo as it shoots it (and throwing the gun does not)

--Forager's Blade and Guerrilla Pistol are now found only on corruption and crimson world respectively
+-Forager's Blade and Guerrilla Pistol are now found only on crimson worlds (with the Rustwork Blade and Rusty Rifle on corruption)

 -A speed cap on Jab-lin stab rate